How To Write Tests

 }

-Listing 10-5: Example of tests that use the assert_xx! macros for comparisons.
+Listing 10-6: Example of tests that use the assert_xx! macros for comparisons

-In this example, we throw multiple times a Dice struct and compare the result.
-We need to manually implement the PartialOrd trait for our struct so that we can compare Dices with lt, le, gt and,ge functions, which are used by assert_lt!, assert_le!, assert_gt! and assert_ge! macros respectively.
-We also need to derive the Copy trait on our Dice struct in order to use multiple times the instantiated structs, as comparison functions take ownership of variables.
+In this example, we roll a Dice struct multiple times and compare the results.
+We need to manually implement the PartialOrd trait for our struct so that we can compare Dice instances with lt, le, gt and ge functions, which are used by assert_lt!, assert_le!, assert_gt! and assert_ge! macros, respectively.
+We also need to derive the Copy trait on our Dice struct to use the instantiated structs multiple times, as the comparison functions take ownership of the variables.

 Adding Custom Failure Messages